jdillard/personal-site/_posts/2017-02-19-capturing-max-scroll-length-with-google-analytics.md

 | **Formula**         | {{Max Scroll Percentage}} / ( 100 * {{Unique Pageviews}} ) |
 {% endraw %}

-The calculated formula takes the `Max Scroll Percentage` custom metric that was just set up, which is per unique page path per session, and calculates the average by dividing by the already existing `Unique Pageviews` metric, allowing it to be applied to different dimensions in a report.
+The calculated formula takes the `Max Scroll Percentage` custom metric, which is per unique page path per session, and calculates the average by dividing by the already existing `Unique Pageviews` metric, allowing it to be applied to different dimensions in a report.

 ## Set Up the Custom Report